rsyslog/rsyslog/source/configuration/modules/imudp.rst

 ---------

-In the next example, we set up three listeners at ports 10514, 10515 and 10516 and assign a listner name of "udp" to it, followed by the port
+In the next example, we set up three listeners at ports 10514, 10515 and 10516 and assign a listener name of "udp" to it, followed by the port
 number:

 .. code-block:: none